How to Introduce Yourself in Korean: The 15-minute Guide

 See?
 15 minutes of your time, and you’re already a more confident Korean speaker.

 Now that you know some basic phrases, you can use them to kickstart your next conversation in Korean.
-This just might be the perfect moment to transform that karaoke partner into a new friend.
+This just might be the perfect moment to transform that Korean-speaking stranger into a new friend.